wp-cli/handbook/commands/theme/install.md

 # wp theme install

-Install a theme.
+Installs one or more themes.

 ### OPTIONS

 &lt;theme|zip|url&gt;...
-: A theme slug, the path to a local zip file, or URL to a remote zip file.
+: One or more themes to install.
+Accepts a theme slug, the path to a local zip file, or a URL to a remote zip file.

 [\--version=&lt;version&gt;]
 : If set, get that particular version from wordpress.org, instead of the stable version.